-A low cost of living, beautiful weather and great quality of life are just a few things that attract new arrivals to Jacksonville.
-But, as is the case with any new destination, both advantages and disadvantages must be weighed up before deciding to move.
+With a low cost of living, beautiful weather and great quality of life, there's plenty to love about living in Jacksonville.
+But, as with any new destination, it's important to weigh up both advantages and disadvantages before deciding to move.

 Below are some of the broad pros and cons of living in Jacksonville.